Draft 11 – Updated 27 APRIL 2026 (C002/D011)

 As the snarling beasts pivoted toward them, grasping thistles, grassy tendrils, and thumb-thick saplings snaked up through the soil—entangling legs, slithering through gaps in clothing and armor, binding arms, and encircling throats like bark-armored pythons.

 Two gnolls fell and were immediately overcome by the coiling vegetation.
 One broke free, stumbled during his escape, and dropped to his knees.
-With a quick downward swipe, LT removed his head.
+With a quick downward swipe, LT separated its head from its shoulders.

 A second gnoll pulled free and took an arrow to the brain from Scout.
 Moments later, all remaining gnolls were immobilized and the battle—for the moment—paused.